burgil/supe-project-creator/README.md

 - **Added basic Deno support, improved JSDoc documentation, and resolved linting issues in generated projects**: Supe Project Creator now supports Deno alongside Node.js and Bun.
 JSDoc documentation has been enhanced, including the addition of a new `runtime` variable.
 Linting issues in the generated Deno and Bun projects have also been fixed, ensuring cleaner, error-free code.

-### Version 1.5.2 - README Enhancements, bun start Command, and New Test Script
+### Version 1.5.2 - README Enhancements, and New Test Script

-- **Improved README, added bun start command, and introduced a tests.ts script for testing.**: The README has been updated for clearer guidance.
-We've added the bun start command to streamline project execution and included a tests.ts script to help users begin testing their project right away.
+- **Improved README, and introduced a tests.ts script for testing.**: The README has been updated for clearer guidance.

 ### Version 1.5.1 - Require Project Name and Deno Compatibility